phd4hd/fullstack-backend/README.md

 ## Setup

 - Install JDK 17
+- Install Git
 - Install IDEA IntelliJ
+- It not automatically detected, go to 'File -> Settings -> Version Control -> Git' and set the 'Path to Git executable'
 - Clone the backend repository with IntelliJ
   - Choose 'File -> New -> Project from Version Control'
   - Enter 'https://github.com/phd4hd/fullstack-backend' as URL, or your forked GitHub project website